Student Counseling Services

 Crisis counseling may be needed when a student is in extreme distress.
 This may be needed after a traumatic event, such as a serious threat to safety, an injury or assault, or a disaster.

-Crisis support is available at any time or location by calling WellConnect at 833-848-1765 or during office hours in person at Student Counseling Services
+Crisis support is available at any time or location by calling WellConnect at 833-848-1765 or during office hours virtual face-to-face at Student Counseling Services

 Note: Office appointments should be requested/made during office hours.
 The WellConnect on-call counselor service is not a proper channel for requesting an appointment.

 What is WellConnect?

 WellConnect, a tele-counseling service paid for by Stetson University, provides 24/7 crisis support to students.
 When utilizing WellConnect, students are able to speak a Licensed Clinician from any location at any time.
 WellConnect is not a hotline and coordinates with Student Counseling Services to ensure that follow-up is provided.

 Why was I referred to WellConnect?